-Freedom of Speech is our most fundamental human right that allows us to engage in an open and honest debate where the best ideas can be implemented for our future.
+Freedom of speech is that most fundamental human right, allowing us to engage in open and honest debate to test and prove viewpoints.

-Which is why as your next Mayor of London, I will fight for the legislation of Digital Freedom of Speech and take these Silicon Valley technology companies to task.
+That is why, as your next Mayor, I will fight for digital freedom of speech and take these Silicon Valley technology companies to task.

-I will demand that our fundamental human right to free speech be respected in all places, especially on our digital platforms, by demanding as citizens that we be allowed to:
+Our fundamental human right to free speech must be respected in all places, including digital platforms, meaning we can all: